 Full applications will be scored internally by members of the Indigenous Innovation Initiative.
 The full scoring will evaluate the proposed idea, its potential for impact and scale, and its alignment with Indigenous Innovation Initiative principles and priorities.

 The Indigenous Innovation Initiative team will use the Seed Project Scoring Matrix for this step.
 Applications must achieve a minimum threshold score and be ranked amongst the highest-scoring projects to move to step 4.4.
 Applications scoring less than the threshold score and/or not selected to move to the next stage will be returned with feedback for applicants to refine and re-apply if desired.
-We anticipate we will receive a large number of very high-quality proposals.
+Downloading the files below might require using Google Chrome or Microsoft Edge.